loggar/note/docker/docker.settings/wsl.configure.docker-windows.md

 ### If you get an error the next time you start your WSL terminal don’t freak out.

 It’s a bug with 18.03 and you can easily fix it.
-Hit `CTRL + Shift + ECS` to open the task manager, goto the “Services” tab, find the “LxssManager” service and restart it.
+Hit `CTRL + Shift + ECS` to open the task manager, goto the “Services” tab, find the `LxssManager` service and restart it.

 This seems to only happen if you sign out of Windows instead of doing a full reboot and will likely be fixed in a future 18.03+ patch.